 As of 2017, the crying film and booklet is offered in 11 languages: English, French (Canadian), Punjabi, Cantonese, Spanish (Mexican), Korean, Vietnamese, Japanese, Portuguese (Brazilian), Somali, and Arabic.

 The Period of PURPLE Crying Program® is currently being evaluated through quality improvement process measures as well as active and passive surveillance.

 Quality improvement measures include: public health nurse administrative forms (February 2009 to September 2011), maternity nurse surveys (September 2009 to March 2014), parent surveys when their infants are 2-4 months of age (January 2010 and ongoing) and public health nurse surveys (October 2012 and ongoing).

-For active and passive surveillance, incidence rates of shaken baby syndrome and other forms of physical abuse in 0-2 year olds are collected from the Neurosurgery Department at BC Children’s Hospital, Child Protective Services, the BC Coroners Office and Canadian Institute for Health Information and compared pre/post PURPLE program implementation.
+For active and passive surveillance, incidence rates of shaken baby syndrome and other forms of physical abuse in 0-2 year olds are collected from the Neurosurgery Department at BC Children’s Hospital (completed), Child Protective Services, the BC Coroners Office, as well as Canadian Institute for Health Information and compared pre-/post-PURPLE program implementation.

 - Ludwig S, Warman M. Shaken baby syndrome: A review of 20 cases.
 Ann Emerg Med.
 1984;13:104–107. ↩

 - Alexander R, Sato Y, Smith W, Bennett T. Incidence of trauma with cranial injuries ascribed to shaking.
 Am J Dis Child.
 1990;144:724–726. ↩